Introduction to Programming Systems

 |Subject specific learning outcomes and competences:|

 Student acquaints with the methods of analysing and designing simple computer algorithms.
-Student will introduced to the fundamental concepts of programming languages.
-Student gets up how to write programs in high programming languages.
-Student gets up how to use EBNF to describe programming language syntax.
-Student acquires basic English terminology of programming , syntax, and semantics of programming language.
+The fundamental concepts of programming languages will be introduced to the student.
+Student will learn how to write programs in high programming languages and how to understand and use the EBNF to describe programming language syntax.
+Student will also acquire basic English terminology of programming, syntax, and semantics of programming language.

 |Generic learning outcomes and competences:|

-Student will learn to solve simple problems by computer aided.
+Student will learn the computer-aided solving of simple problems by elaborating projects.
 Student will learn to create the program documentation and defend the results of project solving.

 |Syllabus of lectures:|